 To increase the regulatory acceptance of (Q)SAR methods, the OECD is developing a QSAR Toolbox to make (Q)SAR technology readily accessible, transparent, and less demanding in terms of infrastructure costs.

-The new installation can override the exiting QSAR Toolbox version 4.4 in your computer or can be installed as a new product in your computer where the version 4.4 is not installed.
-For the complete list of changes please see the release notes.
+The new installation can override the exiting QSAR Toolbox the former version in your computer or can be installed as a new product in your computer where the former version is not installed.

 The Toolbox is a software application intended to the use of governments, chemical industry and other stakeholders in filling gaps in (eco)toxicity data needed for assessing the hazards of chemicals.
 It has been developed in close collaboration with the European Chemicals Agency.
 The Toolbox incorporates information and tools from various sources into a logical workflow.
 Crucial to this workflow is grouping chemicals into chemical categories.
 Please consult www.qsartoolbox.org